lincolnschick/ML4MC/docs/reports/requirement-18/README.md

 In total, 17 models were trained on this set of parameters (batch size, learning rate, epochs).

+Each model was trained with the same parameters and tested for 10 episodes.

 Training method was *Behavioral Cloning* as used in previous requirements.

 Some videos were lost during the process since multiple machines were used at once, so not all runs have all 10 videos.